vehnet/azure-devops-ubuntu-agent/README.md

 `EdinburghOffice` is the default pool that we are currently using for generic linux agents, change if required.

-docker run -e AZP_URL=https://vehnet.visualstudio.com -e AZP_TOKEN=<PAT token> -e azure-devops-docker-agent dockeragent:latest
+docker run -d -e AZP_URL=https://vehnet.visualstudio.com -e AZP_TOKEN=<PAT token> -e AZP_POOL=EdinburghOffice azure-devops-docker-agent

 ### Using an Android emulator
 `--device /dev/kvm` # allow access to hardware virtualisation